Measure transport with kernel mean embeddings: Variational formulation and kernelised diffusion maps

-Therefore, the KME-dynamics \eqref{eq:MF dynamics} can be thought of as matching $(\rho_t)_{t \in [0,1]}$ to $(\pi_t)_{t \in [0,1]}$ according to maximum mean discrepancy, with an $L^2$-regularisation on the velocity.
-It is worth pointing out that similar variational formulations are available for the Kalman-Bucy vector field \eqref{eq:Kalman baseline}, see \cite[Section 3.6]{reich2013ensemble}, and for the conditional mean embedding in the kernel Bayes' rule \cite{GrunewalderLGBPP12}. \end{remark}
+Therefore, KME-dynamics \eqref{eq:MF dynamics} can be thought of as matching $(\rho_t)_{t \in [0,1]}$ to $(\pi_t)_{t \in [0,1]}$ according to maximum mean discrepancy, with an $L^2$-regularisation on the velocity.
+For ${C_t = I_{d \times d}}$, this regularisation is in the spirit of the Benamou-Brenier dynamical reformulation of (quadratic) optimal transport \citep{benamou2000computational}, linking to the viewpoint on KME-dynamics (or kernelised Fisher-Rao flow) put forward by \cite{maurais2023adaptive,maurais2024sampling}.
+It is worth pointing out that similar variational formulations are available for the Kalman-Bucy vector field \eqref{eq:Kalman baseline}, see \citet[Section 3.6]{reich2013ensemble}, and for the conditional mean embedding in the kernel Bayes' rule \citep{GrunewalderLGBPP12}. \end{remark} \begin{remark} The integral operator